9 Different Types of Owls in Iowa

 The Long-eared Owl lives in Iowa year-round and can be found in woodlands, agricultural areas, marshes, and grasslands.
 During the winter months, these birds migrate southward into warmer climates.
 They hunt mainly small rodents, such as mice and voles, but will also consume birds, reptiles, amphibians, and insects.

-The Long-eared Owl is generally a solitary bird, but they can be found in groups of two or three during the breeding season.
-These are types of owls in Iowa that create nests in dense coniferous trees or shrubs, often lined with feathers or fur.
+The Long-eared Owl is generally a solitary bird, but it can be found in groups of two or three during the breeding season.
+These owls in Iowa create nests in dense coniferous trees or shrubs, often lined with feathers or fur.
 The female lays 3 to 5 eggs per clutch.

 4. Snowy Owl

 The Snowy Owl will hunt for prey during the day and at night, making them one of the only owls to do so.
-With their large, round heads, bright yellow eyes, and white plumage, these birds are a stunning sight to behold.
+These birds are stunning with their large, round heads, bright yellow eyes, and white plumage.

 5. Short-Eared Owl

-The Short-Eared Owl is one of the most common types of owls in Iowa.
+The Short-Eared Owl is one of Iowa’s most common types of owls.
 These owls have small heads, long legs, and brown-streaked feathers ranging from light to dark in color.
 The Short-Eared Owl’s wingspan is typically between 3.2 and 3.9 feet wide.
 They also have short, rounded ears and bright yellow eyes.

 During the day, they prefer to rest in open areas such as fields, grasslands, and even sandbars along rivers.
 They hunt small rodents like voles and moles at night and smaller birds, insects, and amphibians.
 When threatened, they will dive down or fly away quickly.